nanocurrency/nano-docs/docs/running-a-node/troubleshooting.md

 | macOS   | `:::bash /Users/<user>/Library/Nano/log ` |
 | Linux   | `:::bash /home/<user>/Nano/log ` |

+!!! tip ""
+    To get a static file name for the currently active log file, see the [stable_log_filename configuration option](configuration.md#loggingstable_log_filename)

 ---

 ## What to do if the node crashes (Linux)